 I made sure I had my alarm set and requested a wakeup call from the hotel.

 I took a shower, had a light breakfast, put on a t-shirt and a shirt and headed towards the exam center to make sure I arrive there half an hour before my exam time.
-Having visited the center the day before, I already knew the distance between the hotel and the exam center, and also having visited the exam center I knew the air conditioning could be a bit too much for me as I generally don’t like air conditioners.
+Having visited the center the day before, I already knew the distance between the hotel and the exam center, and also having visited the exam center I knew the air conditioning could be a bit too much for me as I generally don’t like air conditioners like fire sprinkler service.
 I put on a shirt over my t-shirt so that I can put it on if I get cold, and take it off if I get hot.
 You don’t want to struggle with the exam while also struggling with body temperature regulation.